 Blog Post

-Illustration: How to Build a Back-Pressure Queuing System in Elixir with sbroker
+Illustration: Back-Pressure Queuing System in Elixir

 At PSPDFKit, we build reliable and performant distributed systems with Elixir.
 In such systems, we often have to call external services, and asynchronous messaging allows clients to make these calls and not have to wait for the response.
 Messages that can’t be handled right away will be queued up and handled later, but what happens when the queue gets overloaded?
 Since we don’t want our system to crash, we have to use a back-pressure mechanism, which prevents the queue from growing indefinitely.
 This blog post explains how you can apply a back-pressure mechanism to your Elixir application with the sbroker library.